Microplastics in sea saltMicroplastics in sea saltMicroplastics in sea saltMicroplastics in sea salt

 seawater desalination

 is particularly suitable for the use of Wasser 3.0 PE-X®.
-Both the
+Both themaintenance of the desalination plants

 are significantly reduced as a result.
-Likewise, the water thus obtained for use in
+Likewise, the water thus obtained for use inagriculture

 oceans from further microplastics